faizansaghir/SparkScalaIntroduction/Readme.md

       We can also load data from JDBC, Cassandra, HBase, ElasticSearch, JSON, CSV,sequence files,
          object files, and many other file formats </pre> <br>
-6. Transformations: When applied to a dataset, it manipulates the data to give back a dataset where the given function is applied to each row of the dataset <br>
-   Some important transformation supported by RDD: <br>
-      &emsp;map, flatmap, filter, distinct, sample, union, intersection, subtract, cartesian, etc. <br><br>
-7. Actions: Gives back result to the Driver.
-These return concern from Spark back to Scala, thus we no longer have spark features and optimizations <br>
-   Some important action supported by RDD: <br>
-      collect, count, countByValue, take, top, reduce, etc. <br><br>

 ## Some spark related questions